 - NYIT designates the following categories of student information as public or "directory" information pursuant to existing laws, and may disclose or release the information without written consent:

-- name
+- o name

-- major field of study
+- o major field of study

-- minor field of study
+- o minor field of study

 - address

-- telephone number
+- o telephone number

-- email address
+- o email address

-- dates of attendance
+- o dates of attendance

-- participation in officially recognized activities and sports
+- o participation in officially recognized activities and sports

 - photos

 - height/weight (for athletic team members)

-- date/place of birth
+- o date/place of birth

-- degrees and awards received and dates awarded
+- o degrees and awards received and dates awarded

-- most recent previous institution attended
+- o most recent previous institution attended

-- school/college
+- o school/college

 - NYIT also complies with the federal Solomon Amendment, which requires colleges and universities to provide the following information from student records if requested by military recruiters:

-- name
+- o name

-- address
+- o address

-- telephone number
+- o telephone number

-- age or date of birth
+- o age or date of birth

-- present level of education such as freshman or sophomore
+- o present level of education such as freshman or sophomore

-- date of graduation
+- o date of graduation

 - academic field of study

 - Students must inform the college if they do not want this information disclosed by filing a written request with the Office of the Registrar.
 This can be done using a Request to Prevent Disclosure of Directory Information.